CurrentRun.ref()

 return hello_world_str + additional_details

-Our CurrentRun.ref() is located in the second task.
-We did not specify any custom in our HelloWorld task, so we need to reference the default task ID that Prism sets — <module_name>.<class name>.
+Our `CurrentRun.ref()` is located in the second task.
+We did not specify any custom [task ID](https://docs.runprism.com/tasks#task-ids) in our `HelloWorld` task, so we need to reference the default task ID that Prism sets — `<module_name>.<class name>`.